Homoerotic themes in Greek and Roman mythology: Sex and gender

+Tiresias strikes two snakes with a stick, and is transformed into a woman by Hera.
+Engraving by Johann Ulrich Kraus c.
+1690.
+Taken from Die Verwandlungen des Ovidii (The Metamorphoses of Ovid).

 Transgender

 The gender-change theme also occurred in classical mythology.
 The reason for the transformation varies, as in the case of Siproites (Σιπροίτης), a hunter from Crete, who was transformed to a woman by Artemis after having seen the goddess bathing/nude.

 There was also a motif of a woman needing to disguise herself as a male and later being transformed into a biological male by mysterious forces (mainly the gods).
 In the cases of Iphis and Leucippus, the woman's mother was pressured (by her husband) to bear a male child so the protagonist was forced to impersonate a male from birth.
 Later in life, manhood was "granted" through the blessing of a deity (Juno/Hera in Iphis' case and Leto in Leucippus').

 Caeneus and Mestra, each of whom was a mate of a god (Caeneus was a rape victim of Poseidon/Neptune and Mestra was a lover of the same god), were granted manhood by the said god.
 Mestra, however, had the ability to change her shape voluntarily, instead of staying in male form like Caeneus and other instances above.

 Tiresias, on the other hand, became female because he struck a couple of copulating snakes, displeasing Hera, who punished him by transforming Tiresias into a woman.
 Later the sentence was remitted, due to either trampling on the mating snakes or avoiding them, and he became male again.
 In another version, Tiresias' sex-change was caused by an argument between Zeus and Hera, on which they debated whether a male or a female had greater pleasure in sex, so they transformed him into a female to experiment.